It’s a common concern for women diagnosed with hepatitis C: Will I pass the disease onto my child?

 Gastroenterologists still treat hepatitis C-infected children with interferon and twice-daily, oral ribavirin.
 This was standard for adult treatment too, until the U.S. Food and Drug Administration (FDA) approved sofosbuvir (Sovaldi) last year.

 Interferon and ribavirin both cause serious side effects, including depression and fatigue, though doctors say the drugs take less of a toll on children than adults.
 Still, the cure rate remains low, at about 45 percent for genotype 1 infections in children after almost a year of treatment, according to the ALF.
-Not only does the interferon-ribavirin combination have a low cure rate, but interferon can also in children.
+Not only does the interferon-ribavirin combination have a low cure rate, but interferon can also

 Pregnant women cannot be treated for hepatitis C, Alkhouri said, because ribavirin causes birth defects.
 Interferon-ribavirin treatment is not FDA-approved for children under the age of three.

 A baby also can’t be tested for hepatitis C at birth because it may falsely test positive, Alkhouri said.
 It can take a year and a half or more to know for sure if a child is infected.

 None of the new hepatitis C medications recently approved by the FDA, such as Sovaldi and ledipasvir-sofosbuvir (Harvoni), have been proven safe for use in children.